 Best Way to Solve RV Water Pump Issues

-Today, we look at Motorhome and RV 12 volt water pump problems, what to do to when going boon docking or long term excursions in remote places and even frequenting RV parks.
+Today, we look at Motorhome and RV 12 volt water pump problems, what to do when going boon docking or on long term excursions in remote places and even frequenting RV parks.
 We look at different brands and the different specs and how that changes the behavior of your taps, shower and flush toilet.

 What is the difference between LPM and Pressure

 To make it simple, I will try to paint a picture that is hopefully familiar to everyone.

 Lets imagine a water tank on a hill.
 From the tank runs a 13mm (1/2 inch) pipe to a shower 10 meters away.
 A tap is fitted in the pipeline by the tank.
 To have a shower, you open the tap fully so that the only restriction to the water flow is the shower head.
 You find that the water exiting the shower head is ample for a shower but it is not spraying properly.

 You replace the pipeline with a 25mm(1 inch) diameter pipe and try again.
 The shower seems to stay the same.
 What we have done is increased the volume of water going to the shower but the pressure is still the same.